 Youth Correctional Officers assigned to the K-9 Security Service Team perform their duties with the assistance of a canine, and train and care for assigned canine on a 24-hour basis; must qualify with and carry a firearm.

-Knowledge of: The purposes of the Department of the Youth Authority.
+Knowledge of: The purposes of the Department.

 Ability to: Effectively communicate at a level necessary for successful performance on the job; interpret and follow instructions and departmental policies and procedures; follow established procedures and techniques of individual and group supervision of youthful offenders; reason logically and take appropriate action; act independently and make decisions; analyze and respond to situations spontaneously, accurately, and with common sense; think and act quickly in emergencies; gain the cooperation, interest, and respect of other facility personnel, youthful offenders, and the public; maintain custody and control of youthful offenders; impose fair and firm discipline; accept and use supervisory direction constructively; learn electronic word and data processing systems for information input and retrieval.

-Minimum age for appointment is 21 years of age.
+Minimum age for appointment 21 years.